erhopf/camp2019/pages/text-to-seech.md

 # Synthesize speech (text-to-speech)

+The [Text-to-Speech API](https://docs.microsoft.com/azure/cognitive-services/speech-service/text-to-speech) allows an app or service to convert text into human-sounding speech.
+Today, this service supports 75+ voices in more than 45 languages/locales.

+Our Flask app is going to use the Text-to-Speech API to convert our translation output into audio for playback in the browser.

 You may feel like you've read this spiel before...you have.
 Just in case you skipped ahead, here's what we're going to do in this section:

 1. Write some Python code to convert text-to-speech using Speech Services.